deepray-AI/deepray/CONTRIBUTING.md

 ## Requirements for New Contributions to the Repository

-**All new components/features to Addons need to first be submitted as a feature request issue.
+**All new components/features to Deepray need to first be submitted as a feature request issue.
 This will allow the team to check with our counterparts in the TF ecosystem and ensure it is not roadmapped internally for Keras or TF core.
-These feature requests will be labeled with `ecosystem-review` while we determine if it should be included in Addons.**
+These feature requests will be labeled with `ecosystem-review` while we determine if it should be included in Deepray.**

 The tensorflow/deepray repository contains additional functionality fitting the following criteria:

 * The functionality is not otherwise available in TensorFlow
-* Addons have to be compatible with TensorFlow 2.x.
+* Deepray have to be compatible with TensorFlow 2.x.
 * The addon conforms to the code and documentation standards
 * The addon is impactful to the community (e.g. an implementation used in widely cited paper)